Gardening Hoxton accessibility statement for services and resources

 • ARIA-enhanced components only when they improve clarity for assistive technology

-Volunteers maintaining a raised bed in a Hoxton garden with accessible raised planters We regularly test our content using automated tools and manual checks with popular screen readers and keyboard-only navigation to identify issues affecting the Hoxton gardening community.
+A young woman with blonde hair tied back in a ponytail, wearing a plaid shirt and gardening gloves, is tending to a flower bed in a residential garden.
+The flower bed contains vibrant yellow and pink blooms, with some tulips visible.
+The garden features a well-maintained lawn area, bordered by lush green bushes and small trees, with a background of a paved pathway and a house partially obscured by foliage.
+The scene is set outdoors on a bright day with clear weather, natural sunlight illuminating the plants and the woman.
+The overall setting includes cultivated flower plants, neatly edged lawn, and garden features typical of a suburban outdoor space, indicative of professional gardening or landscaping maintenance by Gardening Hoxton in the area near postcode in London, fostering an inviting and cared-for garden environment.
+We regularly test our content using automated tools and manual checks with popular screen readers and keyboard-only navigation to identify issues affecting the Hoxton gardening community.
 Testing includes user journeys such as locating a repair day, joining a volunteer shift, or downloading seasonal planting notes.
 Findings are prioritised and fixed as part of an ongoing accessibility improvement plan.
 We also train content creators to write accessible text and to structure pages for clear navigation.

 There may be documents or older pages that do not yet fully conform to WCAG 2.1 AA standards.
 If you encounter barriers while accessing information about Hoxton gardening services or community plots, we want to help.
 Please contact our accessibility team with details of the problem and the content you need.
 When you get in touch, let us know the nature of the issue and the preferred format for receiving information so we can respond effectively.